 This isn’t a bad thing, but I saw the uniqueness of people being stripped away.
 An example of this can be found in the theories of human motivation.
 Over the past 150 years, there have been many theories that have related to the motives and the behavioral triggers of people.
 In true academic style, motivation theory sought to simplify motivation into the most common denominators.
 Freud believed motives were based on sexual drive.
 Maslow believed it was the five basic needs.
 McClelland believed it was three core needs of achievement, power, and affiliation.
 I could go on, but you get the picture.

 One example of this is in parenting.
-The data shows that there is a fundamental, internal motivational drive for many people to raise children.
+The data shows that there is an intrinsic motivation for many people to raise children.
 However, the research also shows that there are some who do not have this same intrinsic drive.
-Such people are often judged as selfish or “something must be wrong” if they don’t want to have children.
-Some of these people do have children and their intrinsic motivation to be good parents is low resulting in poor or absentee parenting.
+Such people are often judged as selfish or that something is wrong with them if they don’t want to have children.
+Some of these people do have children and their intrinsic motivation to be good parents is low, resulting in poor or even absentee parenting.

 So imagine a world where we embrace the uniqueness and difference of others.
 This uniqueness is what makes our world great.
 If we can overcome our own need for similarity and the insecurity that exists when people are different than us, we find that difference and uniqueness is what makes our world beautiful.

 If you want to be an effective leader or influencer and want to have a real impact on people, you have to start with how you view people.
 Every person is different, unique, and gifted in a special way.
 Our job as leaders is to help people understand their uniqueness, embrace it, and leverage it to make their life, their work, their family, their community, and the world a better place.

 This is the essence of the idea of Activation.

 Activation is a concept that I teach leaders for how to support natural intrinsic motivation and inspire engagement in the workplace.